522539291/resorcerer/README.md

 ### Prometheus

-Following the nice tutorial by [Robust Perception](https://www.robustperception.io/openshift-and-prometheus/) we set up our Prometheus environment as follows:
+Following the nice tutorial by [Robust Perception](https://www.robustperception.io/openshift-and-prometheus/) we set up our Prometheus environment as follows (or you simply launch `./promup.sh` which includes the following steps):

 ```
 $ oc new-project resorcerer